 Livers and collaborators from the University of Alabama and University of South Carolina noticed over all categories of teachers there was a correlation between those who felt confident in instructional strategies and student engagement.
 Efficacy was also noted when teachers felt strong in both their instructional strategies and teaching problem solving.

-But student-centered practices didn’t fit the puzzle as well, and was only statistically significant among the elementary teachers.
+But student-centered practices didn’t fit the puzzle as well, and were only statistically significant among the elementary teachers.